Guide

 Shared mailboxes and room calendars

-Exchange environments typically have three types of special mailboxes: shared mailboxes (used by teams like support@ or sales@), room mailboxes (for meeting rooms), and equipment mailboxes (for projectors, vehicles).
+The Nylas CLI accesses shared mailboxes, room mailboxes, and equipment mailboxes by connecting each as a separate grant in the Nylas dashboard.
+Exchange environments typically have three special mailbox types: shared mailboxes for teams (support@, sales@), room mailboxes for meeting rooms, and equipment mailboxes.
 About 67% of Exchange Online organizations use at least one shared mailbox, according to Microsoft's 365 admin adoption data.

 # Connect a shared mailbox as a separate grant in the Nylas dashboard,